fat-forensics/events/resources/2020_ecml-pkdd/notebooks/README.md

 ### Google Colab ###
 To run the notebooks in your browser with Google Colab click the button below and select the desired notebook from the list (a Google account is required).
+**Beware that any changes you make will not be saved unless you click the `Copy to Drive` button (visible at the top) and open your Google Drive copy of the notebook in a new tab when prompted.**

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/fat-forensics/events/blob/master/)

 ### My Binder ###
 To run the notebooks in your browser with My Binder click the button below.
+Then, you need to navigate to the `resources/2020_ecml-pkdd/notebooks/` directory.
+**Beware that any changes you make will not be saved unless you download the notebook that you are working on (use the `File -> Download as -> Notebook` menu option in Binder).**

 [![Open in Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fat-forensics/events/master)